BakerAugust/roc-bike-growth/README.md

 # roc-bike-growth
-Efficiently growing Rochester's bike networks
+Efficiently growing Rochester's bike networks.
+For the writeup on our work, checkout `roc-bike-growth writeup.pdf`.

 ## Using the Docker Environment